Researchers are invited to submit Open Modules for the third round of ASEP by July 31, 2026.

 Administrative Data Collection for the Social Sciences (ADCOL)

-The data from the ASEP Survey Pilot Wave 1 (2023) is available as an anonymized Scientific Use File (SUF) for free direct download from the Austrian Social Science Data Archive (AUSSDA) at https://data.aussda.at/dataverse/asep.
-Data on around 1,300 households and 2,600 individuals are available for content analysis.
-In addition, the data is available in pseudonymized form as a full edition (i.e. without the coarsening required for the Scientific Use File for data protection reasons) in the Austrian Micro Data Center (AMDC) microdata catalog for researchers at accredited research institutions for a fee.
+The data from the ASEP Survey is available for free download in the form of an anonymized Scientific Use File (SUF) via the Austrian Social Science Data Archive (AUSSDA).
+In addition, researchers at accredited research institutions can acquire the data in pseudonymized form as a Full Edition (i.e. without the data aggregation required for the SUF for data protection reasons) via the microdata catalog of the Austrian Micro Data Center (AMDC).

-The Administrative Data Collection for the Social Sciences (ADCOL) is also available in the AMDC microdata catalog as a full edition for a fee and can be linked there with the survey data of the ASEP Survey.
+The Administrative Data Collection for the Social Sciences (ADCOL) is also available in the AMDC microdata catalog as a Full Edition for a fee and can be linked with the survey data of the ASEP Survey.
 The ADCOL is already available for the years 2015 to 2022 and is published annually at the same time as the data release of the ASEP Survey for the respective following year.

 Funding is provided by the Federal Ministry Women, Science and Research (BMFWF), which commissioned Statistics Austria to carry out the project.
 Statistics Austria is responsible for project management, survey design, survey implementation, data preparation, and quality assurance.
 A scientific advisory board comprising international experts advises the employees of Statistics Austria and represents the interests of the scientific community with its input.
 The content of the questionnaire and the selection of the register data to be made available come from seven thematic working groups made up of various representatives from the relevant scientific disciplines.
 The mediation between the scientific advisory board, the thematic working groups, and Statistics Austria is organized by a scientific coordination, which is currently located at the Institute for Advanced Studies (IHS).